 Diversity and Discourse over Conformity and Submission

-„This piece is only a rehearsal“
+„This piece is just a rehearsal…“

 Direction: Jakob Lohmann